OCC commencement speaker shares path to success

 SYRACUSE, N.Y.
-(WSYR-TV) — Onondaga Community College student and soon to be graduate, Shayne Turo will deliver the commencement address to the class of 2023 on May 20th.
+(WSYR-TV) — Onondaga Community College student and soon-to-be graduate, Shayne Turo will deliver the commencement address to the class of 2023 on May 20.
 Turo’s unique path is what landed him here today.

 “I came here with a goal.
 It was just to get my degree and get out of here,” said Turo.